mtempler/mtempler.github.io/_drafts/2026-09-18-Reactivity.markdown

 <figure>
   <img src="/images/blog/p_AB_interaction.png" alt="Interaction Probabilities" style="max-width: 50%; height: auto; display: block; margin: 0 auto;" />
   <figcaption style="text-align: center; font-size: 0.85rem; opacity: 0.7; margin-top: 8px;">
     The interaction momentum and probability (y-axis) is an inverted parabola with zeros at x = 0 and 1, and peak at x = 1/2 and y = 1/4.
-When interaction coupling is repulsive, energy entering the system does compression work, and can store and release energy.
-Correspondingly, when interaction coupling is attractive, energy entering the system does extension work, and can also store and release energy.
-When the interaction momentum is greater than 1/4 the interaction velocity acquires a complex component that corresponds to oscillations in strain that can be measured.
+When interaction coupling is repulsive, energy entering the system does compression work, and stores and releases energy.
+Correspondingly, when interaction coupling is attractive, energy entering the system does extension work, and also stores and releases energy.
+When the interaction momentum is greater than 1/4 the interaction velocity acquires a complex component, which is expected in inelastic scattering and called delocalization.
+Scattering is delocalized when the range of the interaction is greater than the unit of measure in the science-of-counting, to produce a fundamental limit on the resolution of the inelastic scattering signal.
   </figcaption>
 </figure>